TechnicalPursuit/TIBET/README.md

     tibet clone tibet {path}

-Navigate to your new application directory and start the TIBET server by entering the following commands (replace {path} with your application name):
+Navigate to your new application directory and start the default TIBET server by entering the following commands (again replacing {path} with your application name):

-    cd {path}     // or your platform's equivalent npm start
+    cd {path}     // or your platform's equivalent for 'cd' npm start

 Open the application's boot page (index.html) in a modern web browser: